 Move the selector switch to the ON position, the appliance will now operate as described in 1.2.

 Should the appliance fail to ignite, refer to 5.6 and/or section 7 (mode of operation & faultfinding).

-When power is restored to the PCB and/or the PCB is powered for the first time, the appliance will enter a 2-minute purge cycle whereby only the pump will run for 15-seconds then off for 15-seconds and will not "fire" until this period has elapsed.
+When power is restored to the PCB and/or the PCB is powered for the first time, the appliance will enter a 2minute purge cycle whereby only the pump will run for 15-seconds then off for 15-seconds.

-5.7 CHECKING GAS PRESSURE AND COMBUSTION ANALYSIS
+5.7.1 CHECKING GAS PRESSURE AND COMBUSTION ANALYSIS